Acetic Acid: Chemical Product Description, Uses & Technical Data

 Uses of Acetic Acid

-- Food Industry: Used as a preservative and flavoring agent in food products, particularly in pickling.
+- Food Industry: Used as a preservative and flavoring agent in food products.

 - Chemical Manufacturing: Serves as a precursor for the production of various chemicals, including acetic anhydride, acetate esters, and synthetic fibers.